Are you using SEO to sell online courses? My guess is “not so much.”

 That said, don’t overlook “on page” SEO factors like having a URL (web address) that contains your keywords or using header tags to help highlight your keywords.
 If you use WordPress, I strongly recommend that you use the free Yoast plug-in to help you stay on top of essential SEO factors.
 (Just search on “Yoast” in the plug-ins area of WordPress or go to the Yoast site.)

 And, of course, pay attention to SEO when you pick an online course platform.
 Always ask, does this platform allow me as much control as possible over my page content?
 Can I put my keywords into the page URL?
 Can I edit the “meta” description searchers will see if they find me in a search?
-(The meta description can be important for sparking their interest and getting them to actually click.)
+(The meta description is what will usually show up in search results, so it can be very important for sparking their interest and getting them to actually click.)

 In general, don’t treat SEO as an afterthought.
 Indeed, being forward thinking about SEO means that you are really being strategic about both creating and selling your course.

-Finally, to help you out with all of this, I highly recommend a new book from Duct Tape Marketing founder John Jantsch called SEO for Growth.
+Finally, to help you out with all of this, I highly recommend a book from Duct Tape Marketing founder John Jantsch called SEO for Growth.
 This isn’t an affiliate link and I don’t benefit in any way from you getting this book – I’ve just followed John for many years, and I have read the book: it is worth it’s weight in gold.
 Get it, and make SEO work in your favor.